Ryu-134/P3-Application-Developer-Skills-Bootcamp/README.md

    ```

 ## Running the Program
-To start the program, run the following command in your terminal:
+To start the program, run the following command in your terminal (Command Prompt on Windows, or Terminal on MacOS):
 ```
 python manage_clubs.py
 ```